 “I’m FAT!” is what I heard again and again.
 What am I going to do with a partner who complains about being fat (when CLEARLY he isn’t) especially as I plan on ramping up my baking?

 Let me be clear, he’s been super uber CRAZY supportive of me starting this blog and baking more.
 After all, he gets the benefit of me keeping myself busy with whatever crazy new recipe I decided I want to come up with, while he’s off doing whatever he’s doing (usually photographing, sorting his photographs, or post-processing the photographs, oh yeah and grading papers).
 But I’m sure deep down he wasn’t thrilled with the prospect of me baking food to tempt him.
+Because, as he often says, he exercises self control at the grocery story.
+NOT at home.

 Slight aside.
 I’m not allowed to buy ice cream that he likes.
 I can only buy flavors that he doesn’t like or he will eat it.
 Which is fine as I have a fondness for mint chocolate chip (which he doesn’t care), mint cookies and cream (which again, he doesn’t care for) and honey lavender from our local ice creamery Bi-Rite (which he claims, tastes like soap, but I love).
 However if I ever buy Bi-Rite’s Salted Caramel ice cream, it’s gone in a day.
 So I don’t.